 Everyone knows Shell Energy because of their gas stations but now people are realizing they also have an electricity platform.
 They have made a splash with their sponsorship of the Houston Dynamo stadium as well as their purchase of Pulse Power and its subsidiary brands.
 They are a renewable focused provider with a slate of innovative plans for consumers.

-A no-nonsense provider with affordable rates and hangs their hat on just that.
+Summer Energy is a no-nonsense provider with affordable rates across all plan durations.
 They operate in 6 different states with Texas being their largest market.

 Offer lower priced electricity rates than the market with the unique aspect of 4% of bill payments going to charities.